Publish changes between environments

 1. Finish making your changes in an app or pipeline.

-2. Return to the environment page.
+2. In Solutions, return to the environment page.

-• View added, updated, or removed items
+1. View added, updated, or removed items

-• Search within the changeset
+2. Search within the changeset

-• Expand specific apps, tables, or pipelines to understand what changed
+3. Expand specific apps, tables, or pipelines to understand what changed

 Use this view to confirm that the updates are complete, accurate, and ready to move forward.
 Learn more about limits to reviewing changes.

 Publishing moves your updates to the next environment or directly to users, depending on your setup.
+You cannot publish a single app.
+All apps and pipelines in the solution publish together.

 Limits to reviewing changes